rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 * While quorum queues are the best choice of queue type, they are not 100% compatible feature wise with mirrored classic queues.
 When you are deciding about whether to migrate from mirrored classic queues to quorum queues, it is recommended to review the [quorum queue documentation](https://www.rabbitmq.com/quorum-queues.html) first, you can review the [feature matrix table](https://www.rabbitmq.com/quorum-queues.html#feature-matrix) which provides a comparison of both types of queues (mirrored classic queues beside quorum queues)

 * The level of complexity involved in migrating from mirrored classic queues to quorum queues depends on the features that are currently being used by the mirrored classic queues.
-Some of the steps require some configuration changes, while others require changes in the way an application interacts with RabbitMQ.
+Some of the steps require some configuration changes, refer to [Mirrored Classic Queue Features that require Changes in the Way the Queue is Used](#mcq-changes-way-queue-is-used), while others require changes in the way an application interacts with RabbitMQ, refer to [Mirrored Classic Queue Features that can be removed from Source Code or moved to a Policy](#mcq-features-to-remove).

 * It is also important to note that migrated applications should be thoroughly tested against quorum queues because the behaviour can differ under the load and in edge cases.

 ## Deciding which Migration Route to take: Compatibility Considerations

 Incompatible features can be either referenced in policies or in the source code.
 RabbitMQ completes strict validation of arguments for queue declaration and consumption.
 Therefore, for migration, you must clean up all the mentions of incompatible features from the source code.
-For some of these features, it is as simple as just removing corresponding strings but other features require a change in the way queues are being used.
-All these features are described below.
+For some of these features, it is as simple as just removing corresponding strings, refer to refer to [Mirrored Classic Queue Features that can be removed from Source Code or moved to a Policy](#mcq-features-to-remove), but other features require a change in the way queues are being used, refer to [Mirrored Classic Queue Features that require Changes in the Way the Queue is Used](#mcq-changes-way-queue-is-used).

 The general policies and arguments related to mirroring are:`ha-mode`, `ha-params` `ha-sync-mode`, `ha-promote-on-shutdown`, `ha-promote-on-failure`, and `queue-master-locator`.

 The migration process you take can be one of the following:
 * [Migrating the Queues by Virtual Host](#migrate-the-queues-by-virtual-host) is probably the most efficient migration path you can take if it is an option for you.
-If all the incompatible features are cleaned up or moved to policies, the existing code work with both  mirrored classic queues and quorum queues.
+If all the incompatible features are cleaned up or moved to policies, the existing code should work with both mirrored classic queues and quorum queues.
 You only need to change the connection parameters to the new virtual host that you created for the quorum queues.
 * [Migrating in Place](#migrate-in-place) means you re-use the same virtual host.
-You must be able to stop all consumers and producers for a given queue.
+You must be able to stop all consumers and producers for a given queue while the migration is in progress.

 Before deciding which migration method you can use, you must first find the mirrored classic queues and the features they are using.